Rosefae/webnovel-template/README.md

 * Choose between arabic numerals and roman numerals for your chapter numbers.
 Fancy!
 * Autoprefixer and minimizer for SCSS stylesheets
 * A 404 page.
 Just make sure your host directs 404 errors to `404.html`.
+* An RSS feed to keep your readers up to date.

 ## NPM Scripts